-Somewhere near the end of “Tell Me on a Sunday,” the 75-minute self-help soapbox masquerading as a musical, an overriding question begins to nag: Have the creators of this sung-through lamentation about a lovesick Essex girl on her own in Manhattan ever been to New York?
-What’s more, have they ever met a woman?
+Somewhere near the end of “Tell Me on a Sunday,” the 75-minute self-help soapbox masquerading as a musical that was once the “Song” part of the two-act Andrew Lloyd Webber/Don Black show “Song and Dance,” an overriding question begins to nag: Have the creators of this sung-through lamentation about a lovesick Essex girl on her own in Manhattan ever been to New York?
+What’s more, and rather more fundamentally: Have they ever met a woman?

 They must have, on both counts, though you’d be hard-pressed to deduce as much from this astonishingly vacuous “revisal” of a 1982 West End entry (and, before that, stand-alone song cycle for the performer Marti Webb) whose attitudes would seem antique even if they hadn’t and have been superseded by such infinitely wittier analyses of female singledom as “Sex and the City,” among many others.
 Over and over, Denise Van Outen’s unnamed heroine — to grant this woman a name, I suppose, would be to divest her of Everywoman status — lets rip as one schmo after another leaves her heartsick in New York (and L.A., too, the worthless and relationship-wary male by no means an exclusively East Coast specimen).